ArneWaeschenbach/gitnomnomnom/README.md

 To run the NomNomNom app, please follow these steps:

 1:
-Open your terminal and navigate to the "app" directory of the project.
+After cloning the project data and opening it in Visual Studio Code, open your terminal and navigate to the "app" directory of the project.

       cd app